karan-suneja/Wall-Street-Exchange/README.md

 # Wall-Street-Exchange
-Wall-Street Exchange is a Web-App that Collects the data of Stocks & Cryptocurrencies and helps in Analysing it.
+Wall-Street Exchange is a web-app that collects the data of Stocks & Cryptocurrencies and helps in Analyzing & Price Prediction using Python, Streamlit and Yahoo Finance API.

 # Download
 https://drive.google.com/drive/folders/1tKsGIyNI3VRKzzzO7Joaa5cSOmAeCpsi?usp=sharing